 The purpose of KPI reporting is to support decision-making on critical issues.
 The content is deliberately selective.
 It doesn’t aim to cover everything.
 Instead, it highlights key issues within a larger area.
 But what it does cover, it reports faithfully and without distorting the scale of the issue.

 Reports highlight and summarise the essential issues accurately and concisely so that the Audience can understand the current situation.
 Their next step will be to ask questions and discover whether discussions are needed, whether decisions must be made.

-- Context – what the report is referring to
+- Context – what the report refers to;

-- Content – what it means: why these units / this layout
+- Content – what it means: why these units, why this layout;

 - Implication – which decisions can be taken using this information.

 There’s simply no way that happens by accident.
 Reporter and Audience must sit down together to define the essential business issues; identify what business decisions are linked with those issues; and sketch out how the relevant information should be communicated.
 In my experience, it’s a lot more productive to create, review, and refine those sketches on a white board before diving into the details.